Kimmel Center for Stem Cell Biology Education

 It’s an exciting time to be studying stem cells, as the field is rapidly evolving and stands to revolutionize medicine.
 At NYU Langone’s Helen L. and Martin S. Kimmel Center for Stem Cell Biology, trainees perform trailblazing research in the laboratories of our renowned faculty.

 We offer research opportunities to graduate students, postdoctoral fellows, and medical students, and host a range of programs that provide a comprehensive didactic education.
-These include our cell, developmental, and stem cell biology seminar series and developmental genetics and stem cell biology works in progress series, as well as stem cell biology courses and tutorials.
+These include our From Cell to Organisms Seminar Series, focusing on cell, developmental, and stem cell biology, and Developmental Genetics and Stem Cell Biology Works in Progress Series (Kerberos ID and password required), as well as stem cell biology courses and tutorials.

 Our location in Midtown Manhattan gives trainees convenient access to scientific conferences and seminars throughout the city, many of which are just a short trip from our labs.